University of Wisconsin Armory and Gymnasium

 The University of Wisconsin Armory and Gymnasium, also called the Red Gym, is a building on the campus of University of Wisconsin–Madison.
 It was originally used as a combination gymnasium and armory beginning in 1894.
 Designed in the Romanesque Revival style, it resembles a red brick castle.
-It is situated on the shores of Lake Mendota, overlooking Library Mall, and adjacent to Memorial Union.
+It is situated on the shores of Lake Mendota, overlooking Library Mall and adjacent to Memorial Union.

-The Wisconsin Republican convention of 1904 was held in the Red Gym.
-There Robert La Follette's Progressive Republicans took control of the state party from the Stalwart Republicans, securing a majority in the state legislature and making way for reforms in Wisconsin like the direct primary, which was later adopted by other states.
+The 1904 Wisconsin Republican Party convention was held in the Red Gym, where Robert La Follette and the Progressive Republicans took control of the state party from the Stalwarts.
+The Progressives secured a majority in the state legislature, making way for reforms in Wisconsin like the direct primary, which was later adopted by other states.

 History

 Background

 In the early years after the UW was established in 1848, its students were given intermittent military training.
 But after the Civil War, analysts felt that the Confederacy had been helped in the war by the South's tradition of stronger military training.
 When the UW became a land-grant university in 1866, it was required to include military tactics in its curriculum for all male students.
 For that purpose and for gymnastic exercises, a small building was constructed northwest of Bascom Hall around 1870.
 But many students did not want military training, and after 1870 it was required only of first and second-year students.
 Despite that, the UW outgrew the old gym and in 1881 the Regents asked the legislature to fund a new gym.
 Through the following decade UW Presidents John Bascom and Thomas Chamberlin pressed for a new gymnasium and armory.

 Around that time, labor riots had occurred in a number of cities in the United States, including the Haymarket riot in Chicago in 1886.
 Leaders in many cities saw the need for local armories to be prepared for worker strikes and uprisings.
 Thus, when funding the building, the Wisconsin legislature clearly saw its use by local militia.
 When the legislature approved the project in 1891, a delegation was sent to scout other gymnasiums.
 The interior of the Red Gym was likely influenced by Yale's gym at the time, with basement bowling alleys, a first floor swimming pool, and a top floor gym circled by a running track.
 The exterior was influenced by other armories of the day, designed like a castle with massive walls, small windows, and battlements, to instill respect and make it defensible in case a mob ever did challenge it.
-The 1880 7th Regiment Armory in New York is another likely precedent.
+The 1880 Park Avenue Armory in New York is another likely precedent.